ebu/benchmarkstt/README.rst

 For general information about this project, including the `motivations <https://github.com/ebu/benchmarkstt/wiki>`_ and `guiding principles <https://github.com/ebu/benchmarkstt/wiki/Principles>`_, please see the project `wiki <https://github.com/ebu/benchmarkstt/wiki>`_

-To install and start using the tool,go to the `documentation <https://ebu.github.io/benchmarkstt/>`_.
+To install and start using the tool, go to the `documentation <https://benchmarkstt.readthedocs.io>`_.